JuliaLang/www.julialang.org/blog/2018-04-01-tetris-and-you.md

 @def title = "Tetris coming to Julia language for v1.0"
 @def authors = """<a href="https://github.com/djsegal">Dan Segal</a>"""

-# Tetris coming to Julia language for v1.0

 Good news, everyone!
 Starting v1.0, Tetris will be included in the standard library.
 This will allow you to play a round of Tetris while your code is busy running.

 Until Julia v1.0 drops next Wednesday, though, you can play online at: